gopi487krishna/proposal-gsoc-2021/README.md

 ## PROPOSED MILESTONES AND SCHEDULE

-Instead of giving day to day activities during the GSOC period (which becomes highly granular), I would like to start at a higher level of planning and flesh down to a reasonable point
+Instead of giving day to day activities during the GSOC period (which becomes highly granular), I would like to start at a higher level of planning and flesh it up to a reasonable point

 There are three major milestones in Boost.XML project